Spanning the Visual Analogy Space with a Weight Basis of LoRAs: Experiments

-\paragraph{Similarity normalizing function.} The normalization function choice in \cref{eq:sim} can also affect the learned basis.
+The normalization function choice in \cref{eq:sim} can also affect the learned basis.
 For example, the used softmax is bound to $[0, 1]$, hence it cannot result in negative coefficients for any LoRA.
 An alternative approach is to use Tanh, which is instead bound to $[-1, 1]$.
 In practice, we find it to drastically underperform.
 We propose that this may be due to Tanh allowing the model to compose mixed LoRAs with much greater norms, possibly taking the model too far out of domain.
+Another alternative can be a differential activation function, as proposed by several recent work~\cite{ye2025differential, misrahi2025difflora}.
 However, we leave further investigation of activations to future work.